AlGar13/DevOps/README.md

 For use script "substringer.sh"

  Suppose you have the following string, "Hello, World!" and you want to perform various operations using the substring.sh script.
-Extracting a substring:
+ - Extracting a substring:
    Suppose you want to extract the word "Hello" from the string.
 In this case, Hello starts with the 1st character and ends with the 5th character.
 Execute the command:

    ./substring.sh "Hello, World!"
 1 5
    This will give you the output of "Hello".

-Removing a substring:
+ - Removing a substring:
    Now suppose you want to remove the comma and space following "Hello".
 The comma and space are from the 6th to 7th characters in the string.
 Execute the command:

    ./substring.sh "Hello, World!"
 6 7 delete

    This will give you a comma- and space-free string: "HelloWorld!".

-In these examples, we pass the string ("Hello, World!"), the substring's start and end indices, and (in the second case) the word delete to indicate the deletion of the substring.
-This shows how you can use a script to extract or delete specific parts of a string.